 Lord Jesus, I want to walk this earth in Your compassion.
 May I never pass a hurting soul by when You have called me to be his neighbor.
 I want to love You with all my heart, soul, mind, and strength and to love my neighbor as myself.
 May I learn to sit at Your feet, like Mary of Bethany so that my time in life’s kitchen, like Martha of Bethany, will count the most to ease the pain in this world.
-I want to ministry to You and to others in Your holy Name.
+I want to minister to You and to minister to others in Your holy Name.
 Amen.

 We Are Called

 1. We are called to be a royal priesthood That will minister to God

 Declare the wisdom of His ways Exalt His character in praise